mabdelmaksoud53/ZincDock/README.md

 - A Linux distribution (Ubuntu 20.04+ recommended).
 - Basic knowledge of terminal commands.
-- Sufficient disk space (~5 GB).
+- Sufficient disk space.
 - Internet connection for downloading packages.

-Required software/tools:
+`Required software/tools:`

 - **AutoDock Vina 1.2.3** for fast and flexible docking.
 - **AutoDock 4.2** for traditional docking with grid maps.